ariful-islam1/module-21/README.md

 21-5 Use add and multiplication to calculate wood requirements

 21-6 (optional)Write foo, bar, foobar if divisible by 3 or 5 or both

+21-7 Find the cheapest phone from an array of phone objects